 – 2019 Annual Letter, Bill and Melinda Gates

-If it makes sense to Bill and Melinda Gates – that’s good enough for us.
+If it makes sense to Bill and Melinda Gates, that works for us.

 2.This project allows us to use technology and engage in innovation and social entrepreneurship in an appropriate, measured way.